Sayago: Geography

-Duero canyons are especially deep in the stretch shared with Portugal, as the erosion found better conditions to act than in previous zones.
+Douro canyons are especially deep in the stretch shared with Portugal, as the erosion found better conditions to act than in previous zones.
 That has been the cause for the relatively low relations between the comarca and Portugal.
 The canyons have been used to build some reservoirs along the river in its journey through the comarca: San Román Dam, Villalcampo Dam, Castro Dam, Miranda Dam, Picota Dam and Bemposta Dam (the last three owned by Portugal), apart from the mentioned Almendra Dam.
 They all are for electricity production, making Sayago one of the most important hydroelectric areas in the whole country.

 It is not only the canyons which define the landscape of Sayago.
-The highlands, where towns are located, form an extended peneplain with successions of hills and valleys caused by streams that join the Duero and Tormes rivers.
+The highlands, where towns are located, form an extended peneplain with successions of hills and valleys caused by streams that join the Douro and Tormes rivers.
 Geologically, the most common terrain is composed by low-quality ground and many granite outcrops, with few areas of fertile floor around the streams.

 The high value of this ecosystem has been recognized when in 2002 the Arribes del Duero Natural Park was declared.
-The Spanish — also known as the Sayaguese — word arribes refers to the Duero and Tormes canyons.
+The Spanish — also known as the Sayaguese — word arribes refers to the Douro and Tormes canyons.
 This area is the home for many endangered bird species such as black stork and is known for a well-preservation of the native flora.
 Holm oak, common oak, juniper, broom or thyme are some of the species that dominates the flora scenario in Sayago.